thejellyfish/geohash/README.md

 Largely inspired from https://github.com/sunng87/node-geohash.
 More infos about GeoHash https://en.wikipedia.org/wiki/Geohash

-For convenience in some of my codes, allow differents format of location to encode/decode GeoHash
+For convenience in some of my codes, allow differents format of location to encode GeoHash

 - GeoJSON mean `{ type: 'Feature', geometry: { type: 'Point': coordinates: [lon, lat] } }`
 - GeoJSON of type 'Point' also used by MongoDB https://docs.mongodb.com/manual/reference/geojson/#point